mitmedialab/SAR-opal-base/README.md

 telling Opal to load an object is the name of the associated graphic to load.
 Opal tries to load the graphic from two places:

-1) "Assets/Resources/graphics/base-images" directory.
-If the game is a social stories game (see below for different game descriptions), Opal assumes all graphics loaded will be in the "Assets/Resources/graphics/base-images/socialstories" directory.
-Either the base-images or socialstories directories may have subdirectories, which shouldsocialstories be provided as part of the graphic name.
-E.g.,if you want to load the image "happy.png" that resides in the "base-images/emotions/" directory, you would need to list the name of the graphic to load as "emotions/happy.png".
+1) `Assets/Resources/graphics/base-images` directory.
+If the game is a social stories game (see below for different game descriptions), Opal assumes all graphics loaded will be in the `Assets/Resources/graphics/base-images/socialstories` directory.
+Either the base-images or socialstories directories may have subdirectories, which should be provided as part of the graphic name.
+E.g., if you want to load the image `happy.png` that resides in the `base-images/emotions/` directory, you would need to list the name of the graphic to load as `emotions/happy.png`.

 2) If loading from Resources fails, Opal assumes the graphic file name provided is actually a full file path to the desired image (that may or may not be in